davidcinco/davidcinco/README.md

 I've been working with Python, SQL and relational databases building Cross-Platform Applications for Desktop and Mobile devices for the past 4 years.

-My main language is Python but I like using other languages like TypeScript and C#.
+My main language is Python but I like using other languages like TypeScript, Golang and C#.
 I like the amount of things you can build with them.
-I've also been learning more about quality assurance, testing and automation.
+I've also been learning more about testing and automation.

 ---------------------------------------------------
 Some of the things that I like to do in my free time: